isabella232/office-developer-exchange-docs.es-ES/docs/web-service-reference/updateuserconfiguration-operation.md

 ### <a name="description"></a>Description

-En el ejemplo siguiente se muestra una respuesta correcta a la solicitud **UpdateUserConfiguration** .
+En el ejemplo siguiente se muestra una respuesta correcta a la **solicitud UpdateUserConfiguration.**

 ### <a name="code"></a>Código